-Director since 1970 Age: 79

-Mr. Hutton is Chairman and Chief Executive Officer of the Company and has held these positions since November 1993.
-Previously, from 1970 to November 1993, he served the Company as President and Chief Executive Officer.
-Mr. Hutton is also the Chairman of Omnicare, Inc., Cincinnati, Ohio (healthcare products and services), a public corporation in which the Company holds a 1-percent-ownership interest (hereinafter "Omnicare").
+Edward L. Hutton Director since 1970 Age: 82 Mr. Hutton is Chairman of the Company and has held this position since November 1993.
+Previously, from 1970 to May 2001, he also served the Company as Chief Executive Officer, and from 1970 to November 1993, he served the Company as President.
+Mr. Hutton is also the Chairman of Omnicare, Inc., Covington, Kentucky (healthcare products and services), a public corporation in which the Company holds a .2-percent-ownership interest (hereinafter "Omnicare").
 Mr. Hutton is a director of Omnicare.
-Mr. Hutton is the father of Thomas C. Hutton, a Vice President and a director of the
+Mr. Hutton is the father of Thomas C. Hutton, a Vice President and a director of the Company.

-KEVIN J. MCNAMARA Director since 1987 Aae: 45

-Mr. McNamara is President of the Company and has held this position since August 1994.
-Previously he served the Company as Executive Vice President, Secretary and General Counsel from November 1993, August 1986 and August 1986, respectively, to August 1994.
+Kevin J. McNamara Director since 1987 Age: 48 Mr. McNamara is President and Chief Executive Officer of the Company and has held these positions since August 1994 and May 2001, respectively.
+Previously, he served as Executive Vice President, Secretary and General Counsel from November 1993, August 1986 and August 1986, respectively, to August 1994.
 He is a director of Omnicare.

-RICK L. ARQUILLA Director Nominee

-Mr. Arquilla is President and Chief Operating Officer of Roto-Rooter, Inc., a wholly owned subsidiary of the Company ("Roto-Rooter"), and Age: 45 -has held this position since January 1999.
-Previously, he served as a Senior Vice President of Roto-Rooter Services Company, an indirectly wholly owned subsidiary of the Company, from May 1997 to January 1999.
-From May 1989 to May 1997, he served as Vice President of Roto-Rooter Services Company.
+Rick L. Arquilla Director since 1999 Age: 48 Mr. Arquilla is President and Chief Operating Officer of Roto-Rooter Services Company, an indirectly wholly owned subsidiary of the Company, and has held this position since January 1999.
+Previously, he served as a Senior Vice President of Roto-Rooter Services Company, from May 1997 to January 1999.
+From May 1989 to May 1997, he served as a Vice President of Roto-Rooter Services Company.